 Almost one-fifth of listed British firms warned investors that last year’s profit would come in smaller than forecast – more than the financial crisis year of 2008.

 Business leaders have years of experience under their belts, along with a subscription to every financial terminal in the world and, most likely, a high-caliber MBA degree.
 So you’d think that when last year kicked off with raging inflation, cash-strapped shoppers, and languishing economies, they’d have set investors’ expectations low.
 Like, on-the-floor low.
 But clearly not: roughly 300 businesses fell short of their projections during the year.
 They pinned the blame on the high price of borrowing cash, scared-to-spend shoppers, and companies dragging their feet when making deals – in other words, predictable effects of an economic slowdown.

 Why should I care?

-For markets: Deflation’s a maze.
+For markets: Investing is a long-haul flight.

 Disclaimer: These articles are provided for information purposes only.
 Occasionally, an opinion about whether to buy or sell a specific investment may be provided.
 The content is not intended to be a personal recommendation to buy or sell any financial instrument or product, or to adopt any investment strategy as it is not provided based on an assessment of your investing knowledge and experience, your financial situation or your investment objectives.
 The value of your investments, and the income derived from them, may go down as well as up.
 You may not get back all the money that you invest.
 The investments referred to in this article may not be suitable for all investors, and if in doubt, an investor should seek advice from a qualified investment advisor.